adoptium/infrastructure/ansible/playbooks/nagios/README.md

     ./roles/Nagios_Server - This role will create a base Nagios server, with default monitoring options for the Nagios server itself.

     ./roles/Nagios_Config - This role will create the Nagios server configuration files based on an Ansible inventory file in a defined format, and the mapping templates defined within the role.
-Specific documentation
+Some more details about how this role works can be found in the documentation/USAGE_GUIDE.MD document.

 4) ansible.cfg